Arugula is a popular salad green added to salad mixes and less frequently (we need to change this) as a sandwich topping.

 How Much Light Do Arugula Microgreens Need?

-After growing microgreens for years now, we have a good handle on the factors necessary for good microgreen growth.
+After growing microgreens for years, we know the factors necessary for good microgreen growth.

 Light is not high up on the list.